seanwestfall/javascript/README.md

 // good
 someStack.push('abracadabra');
 ````
-* Likewise use Array.prototype.unshift()(#https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/unshift) to add elements to the beginning of an array:
+* Likewise use [Array.prototype.unshift()](#https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/unshift) to add elements to the beginning of an array:
 * but don't forget that the function returns the length of the array, not the new array
 ````javascript
 someStack.unshift('abracadabra');
 ````
+* Use [Array.prototype.splice()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/splice) to copy and remove elements from an array.
-* How to properly copy and array
+* Here's how to properly copy and array
 ````javascript
 var len = items.length,
     itemsCopy = [],